Does Renters Insurance Cover Earthquakes?

 Find Cheap Renters Insurance Quotes in Your Area

-Typical renters insurance policies don't pay to repair damage from an earthquake.
-Renters who live in earthquake-prone areas should purchasing a policy in order to protect their belongings from earthquake damage.
+Typical renters insurance policies don't pay for damage to your belongings due to an earthquake.
+Renters living in earthquake-prone areas should purchase a separate policy to protect their personal property from earthquake damage.

 Do I need earthquake insurance as a renter?

-Whether you want to buy earthquake insurance is a personal decision, but you should ask yourself the following questions when making your choice:
+Whether you buy earthquake insurance is a personal decision, but you should ask yourself the following questions when making your choice:

 - How close am I to a known fault line?